"21K School + Stride family academic support team lead takes up 3 misconceptions about online schooling."Click to Know More

 iOS 10.3 and above. iPhone 5 And above devices. iPad 4th generation and above.

 Do I need a printer at home?

-No, we do not recommend a Printer at home.
+No, a Printer and/or Scanner are not necessary at home.

 Who will correct worksheets or check the homework?

 There are a few ways that worksheets or home assignments can be corrected in the classroom to provide feedback to students and track their progress.
 One way is for students to self-assess their work.
 This can be done by giving answer keys at the end of worksheets or home assignments.
 Another way is for parents to support their children in correcting their work.
 Facilitators may also require parents to upload the home assignments on the portal for their evaluation and feedback.
 This can be done by using mobile scanners to scan worksheets and home assignments and uploaded them through the mobile app.